cpeditor/cpeditor/README.md

 - Linux users can find an `AppImage`:
   1. `chmod +x <AppImagePath>` or make it executable in GUI by right-clicking on it.
   2. Just run it, either from bash or in GUI.
-- Get the .dmg file from releases and follow these steps:
+- Get the .dmg file from releases and install as you install other apps
-  1. Move the Extracted bundle to `/Applications`
-  2. If you try to open it, it may fail saying that file is damaged.
-This is because of Mac Gatekeeper.
-You need to disable gatekeeper for CPEditor
-  3. Open the terminal and `cd /Applications`
-  4. Run `sudo xattr -rd com.apple.quarantine CPEditor.app`.
-Type in your password and now you can double click to launch the app.
   > *Note: You may need to click "Yes" to access Filesystem several times.
-It may also happen that application icon will not be visible.*
+Apple may report that this application does not comes from recognised developer and prevent you from launching app.
+Please add an exception to the Editor from `Settings-> Security -> General`, and allow CPEditor to `run anyways`*

 For Chinese users who are not convenient to download on Github, there is an [alternative download link](https://pan.wzf2000.top/s/md70l8h0) (it's not guaranteed to be up to date).